asrakhmyssd/Egypt_Cybercrime_Analysis_Project/README.md

 # 📄 License

 This project was developed as the Final Project for the **National Telecommunication Institute (NTI) Data Analysis Program** and is intended for educational and portfolio purposes.

----

-## ⭐ If you like this project, don't forget to give it a star!